Predictive maintenance on your diesel engines saves big money on downtime and repairs

 Did you know that a DPF is supposed to last 5,000 hours (app.
 225,000 miles) before needing maintenance?

-There is a better solution: LDT Optimization consists of 2 main services, designed to maximize fleet efficiency and reliability:
+There is a better solution: Diesel I.O. consists of 2 main services, designed to maximize fleet efficiency and reliability:

 Make sure that your trucks’ ECM’s are properly set for the type of work your trucks do.
 This allows the Aftertreatment system to work properly, and for regens to effectively clean the DPF.
 Duty Cycle Programming improves efficiency and performance, without violating CARB/EPA standards or your original engine manufacturer warranty.